In India

 In Islam

 Astrology entered Islamic civilization in the 8th and 9th centuries in three simultaneous streams—Hellenistic, Indian, and Sāsānian.
 Arabic translations from the Greek and Syriac represented the Hellenistic science, from Sanskrit the Indian version, and from Pahlavi the Sāsānian combination of the two.
-Through the work of Abū Maʿshar in the 9th century, Islamic astrology added to these influences the Harranian adaptation of the Neoplatonic definition of the mode of astral influences in terms of Aristotelian physics.
+Through the work of Abū Maʿshar (also spelled Albumazar) in the 9th century, Islamic astrology added to these influences the Harranian adaptation of the Neoplatonic definition of the mode of astral influences in terms of Aristotelian physics.
 Abū Maʿshar further elaborated Sāsānian astrological history and greatly expanded the number of lots that an astrologer had to take into consideration.
+His works were translated into Latin in the 12th century and were influential in the development of medieval European astrology.
 Much attention was paid by the Muslims to catarchic and interrogatory astrology, but, under attack by the theologians for denying divine intervention in the world and man’s free will, astrology rapidly declined in its appeal to Muslim intellectuals after the Mongol invasions of the 13th century, though not before its influence had spread in India, the Latin West, and Byzantium.

 In Byzantium

-During the last upsurge of paganism in the 5th and 6th centuries ad, Byzantium (the Eastern Roman Empire) boasted a host of astrologers: Hephaestion, Julian of Laodicea, “Proclus,” Rhetorius, and John Lydus.
+During the last upsurge of paganism in the 5th and 6th centuries ce, Byzantium (the Eastern Roman Empire) boasted a host of astrologers: Hephaestion, Julian of Laodicea, Proclus, Rhetorius, and John Lydus.
 Though their works are singularly unoriginal compilations, they remain the major sources for an understanding of earlier Hellenistic astrology.
-By the end of the 6th century, however, the general decline of the Byzantine Empire’s intellectual life and the strong opposition of the church had combined to virtually obliterate astrology, though some practice of reading celestial omens survived in Byzantium as it did in western Europe.
+By the end of the 6th century, however, the general decline of the Byzantine Empire’s intellectual life and the strong opposition to astrology within Christianity had combined to virtually obliterate the discipline, although some practice of reading celestial omens survived in Byzantium as it did in western Europe.
 The science was revived only in the late 8th century and the 9th century under the impact of translations from Syriac and Arabic.
 The period from about 800 to 1200 was the most propitious for Byzantine astrology, though nothing was essentially added to astrological theories or techniques.
 This period was rivaled only by a last flowering of astrology in the late 14th century, when John Abramius and his students revised the older astrological treatises in Greek to provide the Renaissance with vulgate texts.

 More From Britannica